oselin/drone-pose-estimation/README.md

 -

 ## Usage
-Library written in Python3.
+Library written in Python3 and ROS2.
 To use it, just type

 ~~~
 from drone_library import PoseEstimator